Julie Bluhm, LICSW, CEO. She/Her/Hers.

 A social worker by training, Julie is passionate about driving systemic change and creating solutions that really work.
 Prior to Guild, Julie was the Director of Clinical Innovation for Hennepin Health, Hennepin County’s award-winning health care reform demonstration project.
 This experience, driving innovation in the public sector, reinforced the power and impact that creating change from within can have.
 A mental health professional, Julie spent years as a family and adolescent mental health therapist, specializing in work with youth who struggled with suicidal ideation and self-injury.

-Tiffany Grandchamp, MASL, Chief Operating Officer.
+Tiffany Grandchamp, MASL, Chief Administrative Officer.
 She/Her/Hers.

 “Here at Guild, we meet clients and families where they’re at.
 My role is to ensure we are meeting each other where we’re at, inside the organization as well.
 The operations of the organization are critical to sustaining the important work we do in the community and supporting growth.
 My desire to serve within a strong mission is fulfilled every day I serve the staff at Guild.”

 Tiffany Grandchamp joined Guild in 2017 with over 20 years of industry experience in health care.
 Prior to coming to Guild, Tiffany was Director of Quality and Operations at Avivo.
 Before that, she provided performance and quality improvement coaching at Allina Health System and Children’s Hospitals and Clinics of Minnesota.
 Tiffany received the Colleen J. Goode Research into Practice Award at the 2017 National Evidence-Based Practice Conference, University of Iowa Hospitals and Clinics, for her work in system-wide implementation model design.
 She was most excited to practice this design work within the Mental Health service lines in local healthcare systems.
-In her role as Guild’s Chief Operating Officer, Tiffany oversees financial and business operations, serves as a compliance officer, and much more!
+In her role as Guild’s Chief Administrative Officer, Tiffany oversees financial and business operations, serves as a compliance officer, and much more!
 Tiffany has a master’s degree in strategic leadership from Bethel University.
 She enjoys photography, traveling, and spending time with her family.

 Beth Scheetz, LICSW, Chief Clinical Officer.
 She/Her/Hers.